-When writing the teaching assistant or Dr. Solomon, please put NRRT 231 in the subject line.
+When writing the teaching assistant or Dr. Solomon and your teaching assistant, please put NRRT 262 in the subject line.
 Please note, we are unlikely to respond instantaneously to your email.
 We will do our best to respond to your email within 48 hours (unless it is over a weekend).
 Sometimes popping by our student (office) hours will get you a speedier response (plus, we do enjoy chatting with you!).